Maxx-06/Kyara-Beverages-Homepage/README.md

 # My Website Project

-A simple responsive website built using HTML, CSS.
+A simple responsive website built using HTML, CSS, and GSAP for smooth animations.

 ## 🔗 Live Demo